Opinion: Anti-Temer Protests Show Brazilians Oblivious to Real Problems and Their Role in It | The Rio Times | Brazil News

 But by the 2018 constitutionally scheduled elections, Lula may well be in jail.
 If elected before that, he will gain immunities and power that could block or kill Brazil’s best chance ever to beat corruption.

-Temer has to go, but most protesting Sunday were actively undermining the bigger corruption fight or their useful idiots.
+Temer has to go, but most of those protesting Sunday were actively undermining the bigger corruption fight or they’re useless idiots.

 That’s why I’m depressed.